Spondias dulcis

 Climate

 June Plum is closely related to the Mango (Mangifera indica) and Cashew (Anacardium occidentale).
 Like the Mango and Cashew, it flowers and fruits best in areas with a distinct dry season.
-It is most productive in humid subtropical and tropical climates, generally frost-free areas with annual lows of 13 to 25°C, annual highs of 22 to 35°C, annual rainfall of 1000 to 4500 mm and a dry season of 3 to 7 months, extending to drier areas with irrigation or groundwater.
+It is most productive in humid subtropical and tropical climates, generally frost-free areas with annual lows of 13 to 25°C, annual highs of 22 to 35°C, annual rainfall of 1000 to 4500 mm, and a dry season of 3 to 7 months, as well as in drier areas with irrigation or groundwater.

 In Jamaica, June plum is cultivated at elevations from near sea level up to 600 m (2000 ft), generally in areas where the average low of the warmest month is 19°C (66°F) or above.
-At higher elevations, with cooler air temperatures, the tree may fail to produce flavoursome fruit.
+At higher elevations, where air temperatures are cooler, the tree may fail to produce flavoursome fruit.

 Growing

-Vegetatively propagated trees start to flower and fruit when around 4 to 6 years old and produce heavy crops when they are mature.
+Vegetatively propagated trees start to flower and fruit at around 4 to 6 years old and produce heavy crops when mature.
 Mature trees in South Florida produce more than 317 kg (700 lbs) of fruit in a season.

 Problem features

-June Plum is assessed as a low weed risk species for Hawaii and Florida, respectively, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas.
+June Plum is assessed as a low weed risk species for Hawaii and Florida by the Hawaii Pacific Weed Risk Assessment (HPWRA) project and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas, respectively.

 June plum is assessed as a low weed risk species for Hawaii and Florida, respectively, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas.

-The seed has sharp protruding spines that can inflict pain on the lips and gums when eating the fruit.
+The seed has sharp, protruding spines that can cause pain to the lips and gums when eating the fruit.

 Where it grows